sgra64/se1-setup/README.md

 1. What is a *commit*?

-1. What is a *branch*? - What is branch *main*?
+1. What is a *branch*?

 1. Why was file `HelloWorld.java` commited, `HelloWorld.class` and directory
     `javadoc` not?

-1. What do people mean saying that the project directory is in a *"clean state"* or they have a *"clean project directory"* `->` you may ask your AI to find out.
+1. What do people mean when they say the project directory is in a *"clean state"* ?

-1. When is a *project state* *"dirty"* (you can't switch branches in *dirty state*).
+1. When is a *project state* *"dirty"* ?
 How can *"dirty state"* be cleaned up?

-1. Can commits be changed after they have been committed (e.g. files added, the commit-message changed or the commit-id)?
+1. Can commits be changed after they have been committed (e.g. files added or removed)?

 <!-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -->